 But Law Fare provides this accurate headline: "Procedures for Terrorist ‘Watchlist’ Unconstitutional, Court Rules."
 Law Fare reports in part: "The U.S. District Court for the Eastern District of Virginia ruled that the federal government's Terrorist Screening Database program, commonly referred to as the terrorist "watchlist," does not provide "constitutionally adequate" process for Americans included in the database.
 The Court instructed both sides to submit briefs about what they each view as the appropriate relief."

 Don’t let the liberal news headlines deceive you.
 The court has not yet struck down the entire terror watch list but appears to have ordered procedures to keep American names off of it that have no evidence or basis for being on the list.

-The court gave both parties 30 days to file briefs and fourteen more days to file responses to the other parties' briefs.
+The court gave both parties until October 25, 2019 to file briefs about what they each view as the appropriate relief and until November 22, 2019 to file responses to the other party's brief.
 The court will issue its final ruling after the briefs have been filed.
 Hopefully, the court will not strike down the entire Terror Watch list.
 Florida Family Association will monitor the briefs filed by both parties and may issue future email alerts on this case.